 Q: Does the fire treatment meet building codes?

 A: Yes.
-These products meet the performance requirements of the local building codes, however, we suggest checking with your local agency to ensure compliance.
+These products meet the performance requirements of most local building codes.
+However, we suggest checking with your local agency to ensure compliance.

 Q: Is there any reduction in strength compared to untreated wood?

 A: Yes.
-The treating and drying processes causes a slight reduction in strength that varies according to treatment, wood species, specific properties, and applications.
+The treating and drying processes may cause a slight reduction in strength that varies according to treatment, wood species, specific properties, and applications.

 Q: Can these fire retardant products be used in ground contact?

-A: Fire retardant treated Western Red Cedar and/or Douglas Fir is intended for exterior, above ground uses.
+A: Fire retardant treated Western Red Cedar and/or Douglas Fir is intended for exterior, above-ground uses only.

 Q: Is it okay to cut wood that has been treated with fire retardant?

 A: Yes.
-Cutting lengths, drilling holes, and sanding lightly are all permissible.
+Cutting lengths, drilling holes, and light sanding are all permissible.
 It is not necessary to field-treat cut ends in order to maintain the flame spread rating.

 A: Hot-dipped galvanized or stainless steel hardware is recommended, as the FRX wood treatment could increase the corrosion of bare steel.